Skip to main content

 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Search your NS&I numbers in our premium bond prize checker table
+Search for your NS&I numbers in our premium bond prize-checker table

-Two lucky premium bond holders have each won £1m in November's National Savings & Investments (NS&I) prize draw.
+Two premium bond holders have each won £1m in April's National Savings & Investments (NS&I) prize draw.

-The jackpot winners are from Shropshire and York, while 76 other winners were picked for the next-best prize of £100,000.
+The jackpot winners are from Hampshire & The Isle of Wight and Surrey, and 71 other winners were picked for the next-best prize of £100,000.

 If you didn't become a millionaire this month, you may still have struck it lucky with a smaller prize.
-You can check if your numbers came up by using our table.
+You can check whether your numbers came up by using our table.

 Be more money savvy